-The riskiest portfolio – that holding corporate bonds shows the highest return and the highest risk – as measured by standard deviation.
+The riskiest portfolio – holding corporate bonds shows the highest return and the highest risk – as measured by standard deviation.
 Similarly, as the term of U.S. Treasury bonds increases, as does both the return and the standard deviation of the portfolio; as issuer quality increased from corporates to Treasuries, portfolio risk decreases.
 As bond maturity shortens, portfolio risk further decreases.

 Using the Sharpe Ratio to the Measure the Performance of Long-Term U.S. Treasury Bonds

 The Sharpe ratio – using One-Month US Treasury Bills as the risk-free rate – may illuminate if that increased risk warrants the increased return.
 And the answer is: perhaps just barely.
-That is, the difference in the numbers is quite small; it may simply be too close to call.
+That is, the difference in the numbers is relatively small; it may be too close to call.
 But, if you’re really getting down the tiny differences, the portfolio holding only long-term Treasury treasury bonds marginally outperforms.

 Financial Crisis Performance of Various Bond Indices

 See the table below.
 The portfolios more heavily laden with longer-term Treasuries marginally outperformed those portfolios holding other bonds.
 Note that these portfolios were rebalanced annually.